cormullion/Karnak.jl/docs/src/basics.md

 add_edge!(gd, 4, 1) # vertex 4 to vertex 1

 @drawsvg begin
     background("grey10")
     sethue("thistle1")
     drawgraph(gd, vertexlabels = [1, 2, 3, 4])
 end 600 300
 ```

 In this representation of our directed graph `gd`, we can now see the direction of the edges joining vertices.
-Vertices 1 and 4 are connected to each other.

 ## Very simple graphs